 The first step in creating a digital marketing strategy is to specify your business goals.
 In other words, to determine what you want to accomplish with digital marketing.

 Any goals you set have to be measurable and well-defined.
-Everything in a digital marketing campaign is measurable (from start to finish) and you need to take advantage of this and form a digital marketing plan that has specific milestones and targets.
+Everything in a digital marketing campaign is measurable (from start to finish).
+You need to take advantage of this and form a digital marketing plan with specific milestones and targets.

 Some typical goals are: